 You are stuck here if you watch from the Raven Hotel but not if you watch from behind the barrier on the outside.
-Very busy but worth the hassle at least once to see the bikes taking off from the bridge before screaming off through the village.
+Very busy but worth the hassle at least once to see the bikes taking off from the bridge before screaming away through the village.

 The Quarry bends are my favourite part of the course to ride and if you get to the Wildlife park before roads close you can watch the bikes from the carpark entrance.
 If you have kids with you it’s ideal as you can fend off the boredom between races with breaks inside the park.

 They have several play areas as well as plenty of animals to keep the kids happy.

 There’s also a cafe inside and toilets etc. so probably worth buying a day pass even if you don’t have the kids with you.